Keshav13142/Student-community/README.md

 - [ ] Guest user login (have a default community)
 - [ ] Customize UI for clg
 - [ ] Show user info on hover in chat?
-- [ ] Pending req for users joining pvt. communities
+- [ ] Pending req for users joining pvt.communities (idk if this is needed)
-- [ ] Pusher events for deletion
-- [ ] Add email-pass login? (maybe)
 - [ ] Add relavent meta tags to pages
-- [ ] Use NextJs image tags with cloudinary for image storage?
-- [ ] Migrate to nextJs app/ directory

 <!-- ![mock](final-year-project-mock.png) -->